The Parish of the Good Samaritan

 - We support young people by organising events for our Catholic Primary Schools and supporting achievement at our Secondary School;

 - We promote Catholic Action eg by engaging with politicians on Right to Life issues;

 - We raise funds for local, regional, national and international charities – in the last year before Covid we donated £3000 – split between the Royal Manchester Children’s Hospital and the Catholic Handicapped Fellowship; in late 2020 we made donations to the Catholic Handicapped Fellowship and Holly Grove School (Georgia Fourie Butterfly Fund) who each received cheques for £1,000.

 - We foster the spiritual and material wellbeing of members and their families, spending a lot of time visiting and supporting our members and their widows who are unwell.
 We hold regular Masses and Rosaries; we participate in pilgrimages;

 - We have an active social life – largely centred on the KSC 110 Club on Yorkshire Street where we have been since 1962.
 It’s where we are able to hold events to support our fundraising aim.
-Covid is currently preventing such activity.

 Council Officers 1975